AUD/USD Buy Signals | Action Forex

-The Australian Dollar edged higher by 41 basis points or 0.63% against the US Dollar on Monday.
-The currency pair breached the upper boundary of a descending channel pattern during Monday’s trading session.
+The Australian Dollar has surged by 90 pips or 1.41% against the US Dollar since Monday’s trading session.
+The currency pair tested the weekly pivot point at 0.6455 on Tuesday morning.

-As for the near future, the AUD/USD exchange rate could continue to surge during the following trading session.
-The possible target for bullish traders would be near the weekly R2 at 0.6502.
+Everything being equal, the AUD/USD exchange rate could continue to trade bullish within this session.
+The possible target for bullish traders would be at the weekly resistance level at 0.6528.

-A potential downside reversal could occur from the weekly resistance level, as mentioned above within this session.
+However, the currency exchange rate needs to surpass the weekly PP at 0.6455 before reaching the given target.

 - advertisement -